itsschwer/tradesteal/README.md

 Used by `operate` to handle trade merging logic.

 #### `load`
-Sets up this datapack by adding the `svm_score` scoreboard objective and starting the `tick` loop.
+Sets up this datapack by adding the `sts_score` scoreboard objective and starting the `tick` loop.

 Called through Minecraft's *`load.json`*.